wthrowe/rfcs/text/0000-osstring-string-interface.md

 # Alternatives

+Create a new API without copying `str` as closely as possible.

 ## Stricter bounds on the pattern-accepting iterator constructors

 The proposed bounds on the pattern-accepting functions are the weakest